Hold Contractors Responsible For Construction Defects With Our Help

 Understanding Liability In Defective Construction Cases

 The structure of the contracts on the project also has an impact on who can be held liable for defects.
 There are several contractors and subcontractors needed to complete a construction project, each of which has their own agreement in place with stipulations regarding liability.
-Most contracts will include indemnity clauses that pass liability from contractor to subcontractor and force the subcontractor to pay any damages awarded as a result of a suit against the contractor.
+Most contracts will include indemnity clauses that pass liability from the contractor to the subcontractor and force the subcontractor to pay any damages awarded as a result of a suit against the contractor.
 As a result, many subcontractors have extensive insurance policies to cover potential damages.

 There are some defects that will be obvious, known as patent defects.
 Some, however, may take some time to become apparent, known as latent defects.
 If you discover a construction defect in your new home that is not the result of normal wear and tear, it is important to act as quickly as possible.
 Reporting the defect to your builder is often the first step, although it may be necessary to bring in an outside expert to identify the source of the issue and address any immediate repercussions, such as water flowing into your living space.
 The builder should provide you with a solution, but if they fail to do so, legal action may be needed.